p2pcommons/specs/p2pcommons-module.md

 follow).
 These Dat archive keys SHOULD each refer to a valid module of `type: profile`.

-`modules` (specific to `type: profile`) MUST be an array of strings containing Dat archive keys that SHOULD be versioned but MAY be non-versioned (public drafts).
-These Dat archive keys SHOULD each refer to a valid module of `type: module`.
+`contents` (specific to `type: profile`) MUST be an array of strings containing Dat archive keys that SHOULD be versioned but MAY be non-versioned (public drafts).
+These Dat archive keys SHOULD each refer to a valid module of `type: content`.

 ## Registration

-To register an origin module, it MUST be of `type: module`.
-The destination module MUST be of `type: profile`.
+Registered modules must be of `type: content` and MUST be registered to modules of `type: profile`.

-The destination module MUST be a Dat archive that the user can write to.
+The destination module MUST valid and writable.
 The metadata of the destination module SHOULD be valid prior to registration.

 Registration MUST result in the addition of a valid Dat archive key to the `modules` property of the destination module.
 The registered Dat